Air2air/northworks/public/content/c_runnicles.md

 The Shostakovich "Macbeth" production came within a decimal point of outdoing "The Magic Flute" as the best-sold opera of this season.
-And the Messian "St. Fran�ois d'Assise" was the best-selling production last season.
+And the Messian "St. Fran'ois d'Assise" was the best-selling production last season.

 "You just never know those things in advance.
 I suppose one of